-Technology a couple of weeks ago Share Tweet Pin Share Google will officially unveil its Pixel 3 at an event next Tuesday, but the device has already been thoroughly leaked in the last couple of weeks.
+Technology a few months ago Share Tweet Pin Share Google will officially unveil its Pixel 3 at an event next Tuesday, but the device has already been thoroughly leaked in the last couple of weeks.
 Now, it appears that a Hong Kong retailer has already begun to sell the device, according to Engadget, which got its hands on a Pixel 3 XL.
 Engadget editor Richard Lai obtained the device from a Hong Kong retailer, and it appears to be the real thing.
 The phone has been thoroughly leaked in the lead up its launch, showing off the screen, colors, wireless charging capabilities, cameras, and more.
 Lai put together a video review of the phone, noting that the device he has in hand matches up with the leaks that we’ve seen.
 The Pixel 3 XL in question has 6.3-inch screen, has 128 GB of space, and that the screen looks good on a sunny day.
 The video also runs through the phone’s gestures and some of the specs: it uses Qualcomm’s Snapdragon 845 chipset, only has 4 GB of RAM (he speculates that there might be a higher-end version with a big more) and 3,732 3,732 mAh battery.
+Bonus: Want to stay up to date on our latest Rare Norm news ?
 Engadget also checks out the phone’s cameras, finding that it has a 12.2-megapixel main camera, as well as a pair of 8-megapixel front-facing cameras, which allows it to take extra-wide shots.
 Google will hold its Pixel 3 event on Tuesday, October 9th, starting at 11AM ET.